MEDIA

 Red Cross Film – “There Too Go I”

-CANADIAN WWII WARTIME QUILTS IN PUBLIC and PRIVATE COLLECTIONS
+CANADIAN WWII WARTIME QUILTS IN PUBLIC COLLECTIONS

 American Museum in England